spences10/scottspence.com/posts/2021/02/16/making-mdx-presentations/index.md

-First alternitive I found was FUSUMA and it wasn't until I got into the very important part of customisation of the slides that I found the Yaml file used to configure the theme and code blocks didn't work on my setup (WSL behbeh).
+First alternitive I found was FUSUMA and it wasn't until I got into the very important part of customisation of the slides that I found the YAML file used to configure the theme and code blocks didn't work on my setup (WSL behbeh).

 Another main feature I look for is the ability to publish the slides